JonasWanke/timetable/README.md

 * [`VisibleDateRange.days`]: displays `visibleDayCount` consecutive days, snapping to every `swipeRange` days (aligned to `alignmentDate`) in the range from `minDate` to `maxDate`
 * [`VisibleDateRange.week`]: displays and snaps to whole weeks with a customizable `startOfWeek` in the range from `minDate` to `maxDate`
-* [`VisibleDateRange.weekAligned`]: displays `visibleDayCount` consecutive days while snapping to whole weeks with a customizable `firstDay` in the range from `minDate` to `maxDate` – one use-case is displaying a five-day workweek
+* [`VisibleDateRange.weekAligned`]: displays `visibleDayCount` consecutive days while snapping to whole weeks with a customizable `firstDay` in the range from `minDate` to `maxDate` – can be used, e.g., to display a five-day workweek

 ### 3. Create a [`TimeController`] (optional)

-Similar to the [`DateController`] above, a [`TimeController`] is also responsible for interacting with timetable's widgets and managing their state.
+Similar to the [`DateController`] above, a [`TimeController`] is also responsible for interacting with Timetable's widgets and managing their state.
 More specifically, it controls the visible time range and zoom factor in a [`MultiDateTimetable`] (or [`RecurringMultiDateTimetable`]).
 You can also programmatically change those and, e.g., animate out to reveal the full day.